 If your night sweats become unbearable, it is advisable to contact your functional medicine provider for a holistic treatment approach.
 There may be various causes of night sweats.
 Some treatment options include-

-- Night sweats caused by an underlying infection can be resolved with antibiotics or antiviral medications.
-Natural options for lowering stress hormones are also an option.
+Night sweats caused by an underlying infection can be resolved with antibiotics or antiviral medications.
+Natural options for lowering stress hormones are also available.

 Night sweats and hot flashes are uncomfortable.
 Typically, night sweats are not a cause for concern.
 However, if you have an underlying health condition that is causing your hot flashes or night sweats, it may need to be treated.